What is verbal dyspraxia?IN BRIEF

 - Getting closer to the person you're talking to.

-- Limiting external noise such as music, TV, etc. when talking to them.
+- Reducing external noise such as music, TV, etc. when talking to the person.

 - Observing non-verbal signs such as gestures, facial expressions or vocalizations.